Last Updated on December 28, 2021

 If you need a hose adapter, but it seems you can’t find one that’ll work for your specific Intex pool set.
 You can try purchasing this Intex Garden Hose Drain Plug Connector that fits all Intex above ground pool sets.

 For submersible pumps, we highly suggest getting the Goplus Utility Water Pump.
+Based on its current reviews, many pool owners loved using this item.

 If you don’t have a complete set of maintenance kit for your Intex pool, you may also grab this Intex Deluxe Maintenance Kit at an affordable price.
 The kit includes a 110″ telescoping aluminum shaft, a vacuum that will utilize your pool filter system, debris skimmer, and scrub brush heads.